jonidelv/crosstify/README.md

 # Crosstify

-Generate a playlist where the first letter of each song match the album name.
+Generate a playlist where the first letter of each song match the album name.<br /><br />
 ![preview](./src/assets/readme.png)